 - Business has delinquent Rowan County property taxes.
 However, if a business pays delinquent taxes before April 15, 2021 the business will be eligible.

 - Business is not operational.

 Funds may be used for legitimate business expenses.
 This includes but is not limited to working capital, lease payments, existing real estate and equipment financing payments and payroll.

 - Any privilege state, federal, or local operating license required to perform their business

 - Certification Form for receipt of grant funds (if approved)

-- If applicant is selected and fills out the application correctly, they will receive an email or phone call notifying them they were selected.
-Applicant will have three business days (Monday - Friday) to provide additional information in Section D. All required information shall be received no later than April 15, 2021 at 5pm in order to process checks.
+If applicant is selected and fills out the application correctly, they will receive an email or phone call notifying them they were selected.
+Applicants will have approximately 30 days to respond to McGill Associates to begin providing information in Section D. All required information shall be received no later than April 15, 2021 at 5pm in order to process checks.
 Failure to provide documentation by April 15, 2021 will disqualify the business for the grant.